-Before we say anything more we need to note the difference between methodological naturalism and metaphysical naturalism.
-Methodological naturalism is the method of science where scientists look for natural causes to phenomena within the universe.
-However, that is very different from metaphysical naturalism, the view that most atheists hold to.
-The point being is that metaphysical naturalism is a philosophy that draws conclusions beyond what science can affirm or deny, whereas methodological naturalism is simply a methodology.
-Therefore, metaphysical naturalism is no more part of science than Christian theism is.
-And it is here where the atheist’s error becomes noticeable: he fallaciously hops from science assuming a methodology of naturalism to the question of God.
-This is fallacious because God’s existence is a question of ontology, not methodology.
+Before one engages the topic any further it is important to note the difference between methodological naturalism and metaphysical naturalism.
+Methodological naturalism is the method of science (underpinning the scientific method) where scientists look for natural causes to phenomena within the universe.
+However, this type of “naturalism” is very different from metaphysical naturalism, the view that most atheists hold to.
+Metaphysical naturalism is a philosophy that draws philosophical conclusions about reality that go beyond what the sciences affirm or deny.
+Understood this way, metaphysical naturalism is no more part of science than Christian theism or theistic philosophy is.
+This is where some have noted the atheist’s error to sneek in, noticeably so in how he jumps from science assuming a methodology of naturalism to science and the question of God.
+This jump is erroneous because the question of a deity’s existence is one of ontology (which concerns being and existence, thus a philosophical question), not methodology.
 So when the atheist says that evolution affirms naturalism he actually means that it affirms his philosophical worldview of naturalism.
-The atheist needs to argue for that position as simply assuming it is unwarranted.
+This might be true, or it might not be, but what the atheist would have to do is to argue for the position.

-And as I’ve pointed out before there is a big difference between evolution and evolutionism.
-Evolution is the scientific theory that posits that all biological life evolved from a first single ancestor by natural selection and random mutation.
-As a theory evolution no more affirms or denies a supernatural reality, God’s existence, or the afterlife than does, for example, the theory of gravity.
-As a scientific theory it is just not able to provide insight on those things.
-However, evolutionism is a belief system, mostly espoused by atheists.
-Here evolution transcends being only that of a scientific theory and becomes a “religion,” so to speak.
-Evolutionism is, as Biologos explains, an “atheistic worldview that so often accompanies the acceptance of biological evolution in public discussion” (2).
-This is perhaps were so many become muddled up by assuming evolution supports an atheistic worldview.
+As we have seen elsewhere, there is a significant difference between evolution and evolutionism.
+Evolution is the scientific theory that posits that all biological life has evolved from a single ancestor by means of natural selection and random mutation.
+As a scientific theory stated this way, evolution no more affirms or denies a supernatural reality, God’s existence, or the afterlife than does, for example, the theory of gravity.
+However, evolutionism is something altogether different, and denotes a philosophical belief system held by atheists and naturalists.
+Here evolution transcends being only that of a scientific theory and, for some, is equatable to a religion, or a religious conviction is attached to it (2).
+It is also perhaps why so many religious believers assume evolution supports an atheistic worldview.

-Thirdly, whether the Christian believes in evolution or is opposed to it, it is no secret that many Bible believing Christians do accept it as an explanation of the diversity of life on Earth.
-Christian scientist Howard Van Till explains that “On the advice of numerous Christian biologists I am led to the conclusion that the scientific success of the concept of biological evolution is the product of proper theory evaluation and that the apologetic employment of evolutionary theory in the “folk-science” of evolutionary naturalism is a regrettable and irritating cultural phenomenon that we must deal with on its own terms-not as science, but as the misemployment of science in a religious agenda” (3).
-Peter Hess agrees, “Theologians, clergy, scientists, and others belonging to many religious traditions have concluded that their religious views are compatible with evolution, and are even enhanced by the knowledge of nature that science provides” (4).
-Therefore, no-one, independent of their own views, can dispute the fact that there is an ever increasing number of Christians accepting evolutionary theory.
-This puts into question the notion that it is an atheistic ideology.
+“On the advice of numerous Christian biologists I am led to the conclusion that the scientific success of the concept of biological evolution is the product of proper theory evaluation and that the apologetic employment of evolutionary theory in the “folk-science” of evolutionary naturalism is a regrettable and irritating cultural phenomenon that we must deal with on its own terms-not as science, but as the misemployment of science in a religious agenda” (3).

 1. Kramer, B. 2015.
 5 Common Objections to Evolutionary Creationism.
 Available.